 In the last decade or so, a new option has emerged for storing and transporting your possessions.
 You may have seen one sitting in your neighbor's driveway: a stainless-steel container that looks like a dumpster.
-It's called a portable moving container or POD, and it's a new moving service a few companies offer.
+It's called a portable moving container and it's a new moving service a few companies offer.

 The idea is simple: Instead of forcing customers with a DIY bent to rent a moving van or truck at a high daily rate, pack it in a hurry, unload it in a rush, and return the truck, why not separate the actual storage device from the transportation itself and allow the customer to fill it on their own schedule?